apokryphus/advanced-combat-system/README.md

 Also adds bow/arrow combat with special arrows and abilities, though is limited by weapon mode.

 Depending on which weapon mode is selected through the mod menu, the player can choose to:
-- Switch movesets based upon selected sign (Axii, Yrden, Aard, Igni, Quen) by performing light/heavy attacks, which transforms the player's weapon to match the moveset applied.
+- Switch movesets based upon selected sign (Axii, Yrden, Aard, Igni, Quen) and performing light/heavy attacks, which transforms the player's weapon to match the moveset applied.
 - Select in the mod menu a desired moveset for the player's steel weapon and silver weapon, in which the player's weapon will transform to match the moveset.
 - Mix and match in the mod menu different combat animations to create your own unique moveset, in which the player's weapon will transform accordingly.
 - Allow the player to only use these special movesets when certain weapons/items are equipped.